NativeScript/nativescript-cli/README.md

 ### Integration Tests

-Run `npm run test` from the command line at the root of the project.
+Run `npm run test` from the command line at the root of the project to run the same tests against each of the SDKs.
+You can also run the tests against each individual SDK like this:

-_Note: You can also run integration tests for just HTML5 by running `npm run test:html5` or for just NodeJS by running `npm run test:node`._
+- HTML5 SDK - `npm run test:html5`
+- NativeScript SDK on iOS - `npm run test:nativescript:ios`
+- NativeScript SDK on Android - `npm run test:nativescript:android`
+- NodeJS SDK - `npm run test:node`